-6. Reduces The Risk Of Diabetes
+7. Reduces The Risk Of Diabetes

 Look for dark chocolate with 70% cocoa.
-Have a couple blocks after a meal when you are already full, and chew slowly.
+Have a couple of blocks after a meal when you are already full, and chew slowly.
 This will increase your satisfaction and make overeating unlikely.

-If you’re pregnant, then eating chocolates is beneficial not only for you but also the baby.
-Babies born to mothers who have consumed chocolate during their pregnancy are generally happier and more active.
-If you are stressed, eating chocolate can also reduce the anxiousness that might be passed on to your child.
+If you’re pregnant, then eating chocolates is beneficial not only for you but also the baby in your womb.
+Research suggests that babies born to mothers who consumed chocolate during their pregnancy are generally happier and more active.
+If you are stressed, eat some dark chocolate.
+This will not only bring your stress levels down but also prevent your anxiety from being passed on to your child.

-8. Increases Sex Drive
+11. Increases Sex Drive

-9. Can Keep Sunburns Away
+12. Can Keep Sunburns Away

 What Type Of Chocolate Should You Have?